icgc-dcc/dcc-portal/dcc-portal-api/API.md

 The standard unit testing suite used in Java projects.

 ### Swagger
+A library that generates a user facing representation of the RESTful API.

 ### Elasticsearch
-Library for querying Elasticsearch indeces.
+Library for querying Elasticsearch indices.
 This is sometimes used instead of the PQL layer for special cases where we need to be making custom queries not easily represented in our data model or query language.

 ## Project Organization